Mortgages for Steel-Framed Homes

 Here are a few steps that could help you improve your score:

-• Check your report with the three main credit referencing agencies (Experian, Equifax and TransUnion) to look for any inaccuracies
+- Check your report with the three main credit referencing agencies (Experian, Equifax and TransUnion) to see if there are any inaccuracies.

-If you’ve struggled with debt in the past and your credit score has been affected, it may be possible to get a bad credit mortgage.
+If you’ve struggled with debt in the past and your credit score has been affected, getting a bad credit mortgage may be possible.

 Use a mortgage broker

-A mortgage broker can help you overcome home-buying obstacles and get the loan you need.
-They’ll know the property market inside out and will be able to compare hundreds of different lenders and mortgage deals to find the right one for you.
+A mortgage broker can help you overcome home-buying obstacles and get your loan.
+They’ll know the property market inside out and can compare hundreds of different lenders and mortgage deals to find the right one for you.

 The importance of paying for a building survey

-It’s a good idea to pay for a thorough building survey before making an offer on a steel framed property.
+It’s a good idea to pay for a thorough building survey before making an offer on a steel-framed property.
 Since this type of property is considered ‘non-standard’, a Level 3 home survey may be needed.
-Your surveyor will inspect the property and look out for any issues that could affect its value and make it harder to resell in future.
+Your surveyor will inspect the property and look for any issues that could affect its value and make it harder to resell in the future.

-We offer a free broker-matching service designed to make it easier to find the right mortgage broker for you.
-We can even pair you up with a broker who specialises in steel framed properties.
+We offer a broker-matching service designed to make it easier for you to find the right mortgage broker.
+We can even pair you up with a broker who specialises in steel-framed properties.
 They’ll take most of the paperwork and admin off your hands, saving you time, energy and stress.

 In some cases, they might even be able to speed up the process and get you a mortgage quicker than if you were applying alone.

-Give us a call 0808 189 2301 or make an enquiry.
-We’ll set up a free, no obligation chat between you and a broker who specialises in helping buyers overcome common steel framed property obstacles.
+Give us a call at 0330 818 7026 or make an enquiry.
+We’ll set up a no-obligation chat between you and a broker who specialises in helping buyers overcome common steel-framed property obstacles.

 We know everyone's circumstances are different, that's why we work with mortgage brokers who are experts in steel framed properties.